pdamsten/flash-control/README.md

 # Description

 Control Godox flash settings from a destop app.
+The application is currently somewhere between proof of concept and alpha, so expect some bugs if you want to tinker with it.

 ![gui](https://petridamsten.com/media/flash-control.png "GUI")